Tremontaine/simple-text-expander/README.md

 3. In the dialog that appears:
    - **Export**: Copy the displayed JSON text and save it to a file
    - **Import**: Paste previously exported JSON data and click "Import Snippets"

-You can also access this functionality from the Settings page.

-### Customization

-Access the settings page by clicking the gear icon in the extension popup or by right-clicking the extension icon and selecting "Options".
-You can:

-1. Enable/disable text expansion
-2. Change the trigger character (default is `:`)

 ## Development